 Temple College of Engineering researchers are looking at new and novel ways to predict metastasis before it happens by using mathematical modeling and visualization of cancerous cell movements and the surrounding connective tissue.

-Two publications from PhD student Kamyar Esmaeili (above), along with Assistant Professor Dr. Bojana Gligorijevic, seek to draw out extrinsic and intrinsic factors associated with cancerous cell activity.
+Two publications from PhD student Kamyar Esmaeili Pourfarhangi (above), along with Assistant Professor Dr. Bojana Gligorijevic, seek to draw out extrinsic and intrinsic factors associated with cancerous cell activity.

 "Classic chemotherapy targets cells.
-What we're saying is that you can also target environment," Esmaeili said.
+What we're saying is that you can also target environment," he said.
 "If you have the numerical values, you can basically deviate the cell from the condition, inhibiting metastasis.
 So this would be a new venue toward cancer treatment."